lubuntu-team/blog/posts/release/lubuntu-18.10-final/post.md

 # Known Issues and Workarounds

 ## Issues with workarounds

+**The most major and notable problem is that upgrading Lubuntu from 18.04 to 18.10 causes a fair amount of issues.** Therefore, **we are not officially supporting this upgrade path at this time**, however we have prepared [a page in the Lubuntu Manual](https://manual.lubuntu.me/D/upgrading.html) which can help address the problems that arise after the upgrade.

 LXQt treats all monitors as one when painting the desktop background.
 We plan on solving this in a more native way by the 19.04 release, but in the meantime, Lubuntu contributor Hans P. Möller has written [a script](https://git.launchpad.net/~hmollercl/stitchwp/tree/stitchWP.sh) which can be used as a workaround for treating all of the backgrounds differently.